UniMath/agda-unimath/CODINGSTYLE.md

 - Names are unique; we steer clear of namespace overloading.
 - Names should accurately convey the concept of its construction.
+- We use US-English spelling of words in names.
 - Important concepts can be capitalized.
 Usually, these are categories like `Prop`, `Set`, `Semigroup`, `Monoid`, `Group`, `Preorder`, `Poset`, `Precategory`, `Category`, `Directed-Graph`, `Undirected-Graph`, and so on.